top of page

 Clinicians

 Kimberly L. Kocak is a Licensed Independent Clinical Social Worker in the State of South Carolina and is the founder and creator of the Corazon Holistic Health Model, a vision 10 years in the making.
 Her community service experiences include 6 years as a volunteer at CASA, while simultaneously being the founder and the chair for The Northwoods Foundation for 4 years.
 She has spent much time volunteering for her community through Habitat for Humanity, Driven, The Columbus Foundation, and many others.
 Kim is also a certified Patient Navigator, which laid a foundation for understanding the need to simplify complex health systems.
-She has taken her life time of experiences, skills, and understanding to culminate a model that addresses the interconnected complexities of health for each person.
+She has taken her lifetime of experiences, skills, and understanding to culminate a model that addresses the interconnected complexities of health for each person.
+Kim specializes in Autism Spectrum Differences and Trauma.
+She uses a variety of different modalities such as EMDR, art therapy, nutrition, and yoga to name a few.
+She will help you design a plan, and build the skills to process and resolve emotional complexities.

 Psychology Today Profile